 Posted by DAMS on Tuesday, December 7, 2010

-DAMS: Congratulations on securing rank -22 in PGI-2010 What is the secret of your success in this exam?
+DAMS: Congratulations on securing a Rank 1 in AIIMS Nov 2010.
+What is the secret of your success in this exam?

 DAMS: How did your parents, family and friends contribute to your success?

 Dr Zohra Ahmed: My parents and family have been a pillar of strength throughout understanding the sacrifices I had to make during the preparation period (i.e. not able to give them time etc.) My friends have always encouraged me to excel and nothing would be possible without them

 DAMS: Who influenced you to take up Medicine?